Former senior executive, Merck & Co., Inc.

-David W. Anstice is the Deputy Chair of the US Studies Centre's Board of Directors.
+David W. Anstice was the Deputy Chair of the US Studies Centre's Board of Directors.

 He retired as a senior executive of Merck & Co., Inc., in September 2008.
 He had reported to Merck's CEO, in various assignments, including President, The Americas; President, Asia Pacific; and President, Japan, since 1994.
 Merck is a world leader in the discovery, development, manufacture and marketing of prescription medicines and vaccines.
 He served on Merck's Executive Committee, the Company's senior management team commencing in 1990.
 Today, he is a non-executive Director of two companies, CSL Limited, based in Melbourne, Australia (ASX), and Alkermes, based in Cambridge, Massachusetts (NASDAQ).